GTD Timer

 Examples:

-You can purchase a license from ordering page of this website.
+You can purchase a license and obtain a serial number from the GTD Timer website: http://GTD-Timer.com or from official Productivity Scientific website: http://ProductivityScientific.com.
 Please note that the actual purchase transaction is performed by our partners - registration services that are well-known and secure companies.
 The Productivity Scientific company does not have access to your financial information (like a credit card number, etc.) during the entire process and after the transaction.

 While obtaining the license, you should provide your full name and e-mail address.
 For security reasons the Productivity Scientific company will send your serial number only to the provided e-mail address.